montoyamoraga/tiny-trainable-instruments/docs/md/input-color.md

-# Instrument0
+# Input-color

 ## About

-Instrument0 is an instrument that uses its sensors for measuring gestures, color, light intensity and proximity, to train a k-NN (k-nearest neighbors) algorithm.
+Input-color is an instrument that uses its sensors for measuring gestures, color, light intensity and proximity, to train a k-NN (k-nearest neighbors) algorithm.
 This allows you to control different multimedia outputs.

 The instrument can be programmed with a computer and then run as a standalone instrument, or you can use its serial port to communicate with your computer for debugging or interfacing with other software.